NsengiyumvaTheophile/22RP03196_Students_Managements_System-/README.md

-I create  admin user called Username: ITCLASSB      Password:  123 but you can create your Own user  it depend on what you want to  use
+I create  admin user called : ITCLASSB      Password:  123 but you can create your Own user  it depend on what you want to  use